Gary Linnen: Unlocking the Power of Peer Leaders

 I'm coming out by Diana Ross.
 There you go.

-there you go walking out to it i love it gary man where can people find and follow you i'm gonna make sure i have links to to peer forward but but where can people find and follow you brother they can definitely uh follow me on instagram it's zebby jlm um i can definitely uh send that to you and or follow peer forward that's the easiest way to get us on instagram um as well as on uh facebook and all uh social media handles um but we do a lot of visit there's a lot of visibility there also Also, on LinkedIn, you definitely want to find me, hit me up on LinkedIn to learn more and have it have a conversation with folks.
+I'm going to make sure I have links to to peer forward but but where can people find and follow you brother they can definitely uh follow me on instagram it's zebby jlm um i can definitely uh send that to you and or follow peer forward that's the easiest way to get us on instagram um as well as on uh facebook and all uh social media handles um but we do a lot of this there's a lot of visibility there also on linkedin you definitely want to find me hit me up on linkedin uh to learn more and have it have a conversation with folks i love it ladies and gentlemen this has been gary Lennon.

 He believed that the children were the future and is doing something about it.
 Gary, brother, I thank you from the bottom of my soul, man.